 Order a consultation

-Documents for Opening a Business in Ukraine
+Documents Required for Company Formation in Ukraine

 The absence of an apostille on a document, an inaccurate translation of the charter, or even a missing comma can delay the process for weeks.
 Therefore, the statement that 90% of the success of Ukraine company formation depends on flawlessly prepared documentation is not an exaggeration.
+This is especially relevant for foreign founders who are encountering local requirements for the first time.

-If the founder is an individualIf the founder is a legal entity
+If the founder is an individual If the founder is a legal entity

 1. Application for state registration.